The First Signs Of Menopause And What Can Help

 Other Menopausal Symptoms

-Hot flashes – These happen during the day and can happen at night too, known as night sweats.
+Hot flashes happen during the day and can happen at night too, known as night sweats.
 You’ll feel hot and sometimes have a red flushed face and sweating.

-Weight gain – Many women notice their bodies changing and gain weight around the middle which is very difficult to lose.
+Many women notice their bodies changing with weight gain around the middle which is very difficult to lose.
+Try practising yoga to reduce stress, which is another factor that leads to weight gain.

-Tender breasts – This again is caused by the changing levels of hormones and should improve when your periods stop.
+Tender breasts are caused by the changing levels of hormones and should improve when your periods stop.

-Trouble sleeping – Night sweats often disturb sleep.
-Many women have difficulty in getting to sleep in the first place or will wake often in the night.
+Night sweats often disturb sleep.
+Many women have difficulty getting to sleep in the first place or will wake often in the night.

 How can we help ourselves?